Allegro-FM-CAT/Allegro-FM-application-for-materials-property/README.md

-# Allergo-FM-application-for-materials-property Proposal
+# Allegro-FM: uMLIP Electronic Structure and Fine Tuning

-Apply Allergo foundation model  and other popular foundation models for different materials properties prediction and analysis
+**A materials simulation framework for benchmarking and fine-tuning of Foundation Models for Interatomic Potentials (Allegro-FM, UMA, MACE, PET-MAD).**

 **Outline of project**: